2023

 Monday, 9-4-2023: “The pearly gates” of Heaven . . .
 What do they need gates for in Heaven?—to keep trespassers out?
 Who are the trespassers?
 Perhaps Hell is nearby—so close that those in Hell can see Heaven, which adds to their torture.

 Wednesday, 9-6-2023: Donald Trump’s continuing popularity, among working persons, for the United States presidency continues to mystify me.
 Here’s another possible explanation of it.
 Some persons, resentful about their situation in American society, are angry at the country, and would like to strike at it and injure it.
 They can’t do so directly, because it’s illegal.
 But they can legally vote.
-So they vote for someone (Trump) who they think, as president, would strike at the country and injure it.
+So they vote for someone (Trump) who they think, as President, would strike at the country and injure it.

 ● This morning, walking to my car just before 6:00, still dark out, I tripped on an uneven place in the sidewalk and fell to the ground.
 I avoided serious injury.
 It will take a few days to be able to gauge the extent of any minor injuries.